caiguodi/firstproject/readme.txt

 This is a git test!
-Use git branch simple or quick !aaaaaaaaa
+Use git branch simple or quick !aaaaaaaassssssss